The Superior Spider-Man: Volume 3: The Superior Spider-Man Returns and 2023 relaunch

 As Otto Octavius arrives at the sight of his infamous accident that turned him into Doctor Octopus in the first place, he works to get to the sub-levels and find what he needs to finally rid himself of his greatest enemy.
 As his new tentacles make quick work of the debris, he recalls the radiation exposure and beatings from Spider-Man put him in near death and how he took over Spider-Man's body.
 Upon coming across a dodecahedron which he has no memory of, Doctor Octopus tries to recall what it was for.
 In a flashback, Otto, as the Superior Spider-Man, is told by his Spider-Bots about criminal activity in the city, and focuses on taking out Slyde.
 Otto manages to catch up to Slyde after he falls into the river while avoiding his web barricade and leaves him webbed up for the police.
 However, Otto tells the cops the Tridium that Slyde had stolen was washed away in the river, when in actuality, he took it for his own purposes.
 Back at Horizon Labs, Otto begins works on making a miniature star with Living Brain present as they are visited by Grady Scraps.
 Later, at Empire State University and after speaking with Anna Maria Marconi, Estrella Lopez answers an ad to be Spider-Man's assistant.
 When she arrives at the abandoned Atomic Research Center, she meets up with Spider-Man and the Living Brain where they spend days working together to create a sustainable miniature sun.
-It's while working with Estrella that Otto comes up with the idea to update his suit to include four mechanical limbs and to also hire henchmen, later becoming his Spiderlings.
+Otto comes up with the idea to update his suit to include four mechanical limbs and to also hire henchmen, later becoming his Spiderlings.
 Sometime later, Estrella is piloting a giant robot during Otto and the Spiderlings fight with A.I.M.
 Agents led by Quintronic Man.
 When they get to the miniature star in A.I.M.'s possession, it begins to overload until Otto places it in a dodecahedron.
 In the aftermath, Estrella cracks the equation to create a sustainable miniature sun, but Otto takes the credit for her breakthrough.
 Later that night, Otto is dining with Anna Maria as Estrella tries to get back at Otto by taking the power source out.
 When she does this, it starts to cause a blackout that alerts Otto and has him return to his base.
 Upon entering his lab, he finds Estrella transformed into an energy being after she merged with the miniature sun, as she begins attacks him over the problem that she solved while taking on the name of Supernova.
 Otto manages to trick Supernova into entering the dodecahedron and seals her within.
-Hours later, Otto has the spiderlings shut the place down to ensure Supernova can't escape.
-Back in the present, Doctor Octopus works on a weapon that would possess the powers of a solar flare.
-As he hooks it up to the dodecahedron, Supernova breaks free.
-Otto, remembering what he had done, begs for Supernova to spare him.
-She remarks she has no qualms with Otto, as she plans to get revenge on Spider-Man for imprisoning her, unaware that Otto had been in his body at the time.
-Otto then comments that his plan went better than he thought as he quotes "Good luck Wallcrawler!"
+In the present, Supernova escapes her prison.